 If both processes are successful, the basic swapping scheme can be carried out.
-Accordingly, by considering Eqs. (\ref{Pext}) and (\ref{wnlg}), the success probability of obtaining an EPR in the pair $AB$ is equal to the product of the probabilities of extracting an EPR from each state (\ref{ps}), which becomes,
+From Eqs. (\ref{Pext}) and (\ref{wnlg}) we get the success probability for obtaining an EPR state in the pair $AB$, which is equal to the product of the probabilities for extracting an EPR state from each state (\ref{ps}), specifically,

-Note, that $P_{s_{1}}$ is an increasing function of the initial concurrences, $\mathcal{C}_{AC_{1}}$ and $\mathcal{C}_{BC_{2}}$, besides, the entanglement of both initial states is necessary and sufficient for having a success probability different from zero.
+Note, that $P_{s_{1}}$ is an increasing function of the initial concurrences, $\mathcal{C}_{AC_{1}}$ and $\mathcal{C}_{BC_{2}}$, besides, entanglement values different from zero of both initial states are necessary and sufficient for having non zero success probability.